brandlewco/blumberg-law/content/pages/blog/high-net-worth-divorce-mistakes.md

 bottomSections: []
 metaDescription: >-
   If you are considering a high-net worth divorce, it is important to be aware of the mistakes that often occur.
-Bruce Blumberg to defend you in Arizona courts.
+Hire Bruce Blumberg to defend you in Arizona courts.
 socialImage: null
 author: content/data/team/person-qkxt493m4.json